mathsman5133/coc.py/docs/extensions/triggers.rst

 function once for each element of that parameter.
 Each element will be positionally passed into the function's first argument.
 If you prefer to keep your logic inside the function or load it from somewhere else, simply don't pass the ``iter_args`` parameter.
 That will let the trigger know not to inject any positional args.
-You can also specify additional key word arguments (``**kwargs``).
-Any extra arguments will be passed to the decorated function on each call.

 The boolean ``on_startup`` flag allows you to control the trigger behaviour on startup.
 If it is set to ``True``, the trigger will fire immediately and resume its predefined schedule afterwards.
 If ``on_startup`` is ``False``, the trigger will remain dormant until its first scheduled run time.

 The ``autostart`` option allows you to decide whether a trigger should automatically start on application startup.
 If autostart is disabled, triggers can be started using :meth:`coc.ext.triggers.start_triggers()` once all dependencies and required resources are loaded.

-.. autofunction:: coc.ext.triggers.start_triggers
+Refer to `Starting the Triggers`_ for details.

+The ``loop`` parameter allows you to pass your own asyncio event loop to attach the trigger execution to.
+If omitted, the current event loop will be used.

+You can also specify additional key word arguments (``**kwargs``).
+Any extra arguments will be passed to the decorated function as key word arguments on each call.

 Example
 -------